duckhai1/RentingAndroidAppDraft/docs/database/tests/getPlayerBookingsInCity.md

 testGetPlayerBookingsInCityNoBookingInGivenDate
 ---
-+ _Objective__: Test the stored procedure sets the correct status code and returns the correct relation
++ _Objective__: Test the stored procedure sets the correct status code
 + _Preconditions_:
 	+ Player with id `"Alice"` has 2 bookings in the same date in city with id `"HCM"`
 	+ `inCityId` is set to `"HCM"`